-- Data collected from the following sources were taken into consideration to calculate carbon footprint emission and reduction.
+Data collected from the following sources were taken into consideration to calculate carbon footprint emission and reduction.
 The floristic richness of the campus - total number of plants, trees, shrubs - was estimated.
-The impact of alternate green energy production and consumption to reduce fossil fuel-based energy was assessed, e.g. the number of CFL, LED, tube lights and electronic chokes was counted.
-The Carbon Footprint Calculator was used to arrive at conclusions. - Carbon Footprint Calculator enables the measurement of carbon emission by the Institution.
-Besides, by breaking down the value to key 'carbon drivers', the institution can know how much of carbon footprint comes from which type of behaviour (high power-consuming incandescent bulbs vs. LED lights, solid waste management, etc.).
+The impact of alternate green energy production and consumption to reduce fossil fuel-based energy was assessed, e.g. the number of CEL_LED_tube lights and electronic chokes was counted.
+The Carbon e.g. the number of CFL, LED, tube lights and electronic chokes was counted.
+The Carbon Footprint Calculator was used to arrive at conclusions.

+Carbon Footprint Calculator enables the measurement of carbon emission by the Institution.
+Besides, by breaking down the value to key 'carbon drivers', the institution can know how much of carbon footprint comes from which type of behaviour (high powerconsuming ncandescentbulbsvs.
+LED lights, solid waste management, etc.).